mrsunny0/learning-playground/computer-playground/Windows/README.md

 - `alt+shift+-` = split down (vertical)
 - `alt+shift++` = split right (horizontal)

+### SSH and Putty

 <!-- ----------------------------------------------------------------------- -->
 <!-- Performance -->
 <!-- ----------------------------------------------------------------------- -->
 ## Performance

+`cmd+Q` "storage" = "Storage settings", determine which files are stale and what applications can be uninstalled.